DEVSENSE/phptools-docs/docs/vscode/Editor/tooltips.md

 ## Keywords, PHPDoc keywords

-A description of the keyword is shown.
+A short description of the keyword is shown in a tooltip.